 This organization has been collecting pioneer histories and pictures for over a century.
 Check the online index, and if you're a descendant, you can request copies of histories and pictures.
 Also check the collections of Sons of Utah Pioneers and regional Daughters of Utah Pioneers collections.
 (For example: Washington County (Utah) DUP.)
 Remember that these biographies are not always accurate.

-More than 100,000 digitized copies of family and local history publications.
+More than two hundred thousand digitized copies of family and local history publications.
 They range from excellent professional works to known fraudulent genealogies, so check the identity of the author and the accuracy of the information before using the contents.

 FamilySearch has huge holdings available either online or on microfilm.
 When you search, look for both family names and locations (town or city, county, state).
 Court records may be worth looking through in case your family is mentioned.
 Additionally, the Library in Salt Lake City (west of Temple Square) has a Special Collections Area with historical temple records which can help you find out what temple work has been done, and in some cases this can help you confirm the identity of family members.

 Check this database for gravestone pictures, sometimes also obituaries and family pictures.
 (See also BillionGraves.)